flairNLP/flair/resources/docs/TUTORIAL_TEXT_EMBEDDINGS.md

 to embed your text.
 This means that for most users of Flair, the complexity of different embeddings remains hidden behind this interface.
 Simply instantiate the embedding class you require and call `embed()` to embed your text.

-All embeddings produced with our methods are pytorch vectors, so they can be immediately used for training and fine-tuning.
+All embeddings produced with our methods are Pytorch vectors, so they can be immediately used for training and fine-tuning.

 # Document Embeddings

-Document embeddings define one embedding for an entire document.
-Every document embedding takes any number of word embedding as input.
-The word embeddings are than mapped to a single text embedding.
+Our document embeddings are created from the embeddings of all words in the document.
-Currently, we have two different methods defined on how to obtain the document embedding from a list of word embeddings.
+Currently, we have two different methods to obtain a document embedding from a list of word embeddings.

 ### MEAN